Appdynamics/ConfigMyApp-docs/docs/README.md

 Alternatively, you may build your own ConfigMyApp image using the following steps:

 1. Clone the <a href="https://github.com/Appdynamics/ConfigMyApp" target="_blank">repository</a>
-2. change directory the docker folder
+2. Change to the directory in the docker folder
 3. Run  `./build.sh <tag_name> <image_name>`

 ### Docker run

-The `run.sh` script in the docker folder contains 3 examples (standard, BT, and branding) on how to run the configMyApp docker image.
+The `run.sh` script in the docker folder contains 3 examples; standard, BT, and branding.
+Below explain on how to run the configMyApp docker image.

 First, you would need to define your environment variables using the `env.list` file in the docker folder as an example.

+#### Standard run

-Standard run:
+Standard run command:

 `docker run --name ConfigMyApp --env-file env.list appdynamicscx/configmyapp:latest`